-This page brings together technical studies, Council reports, community presentations as well as other useful resources that can help you to learn more about debris flood hazards management and planning.
+This page brings together technical studies, Council reports, community presentations as well as other useful resources that can help you to learn more about debris flows or debris flood hazards management and planning.

 Please also let us know: